Alaabzour/Rainbow-Sample-Project/README.md

 ## Rainbow developer account
 ---

-Your need a Rainbow **developer** account in order to use the Rainbow SDK for iOS.
+You need a Rainbow **developer** account in order to use the Rainbow SDK for iOS.

 Please contact the Rainbow [support](mailto:support@openrainbow.com) team if you need one.